SSWConsulting/SSW.Rules.Content/rules/dns-what-and-how-it-works/rule.md

 ---

 The Domain Name System (DNS) is akin to the internet's phonebook.
 It's easy to remember a website's name, like www.ssw.com.au, but computers and networks need numerical IP addresses to access websites.
-DNS translates these user-friendly domain names to IP addresses, allowing browsers to load internet resources.
+DNS translates human-readable domain names to machine readable IP addresses.

 ### DNS explained